andmarios/quickcert/README.md

     sudo cp RootCA-crt.pem /usr/local/share/ca-certificates/RootCA.crt
     sudo update-ca-certificates --fresh

+## Installation

+The go way:

+    go get github.com/andmarios/quickcert

+If you use Gentoo, there is an [ebuild available](https://github.com/andmarios/ebuilds_backyard/tree/master/app-crypt/quickcert).

 ## Limitations

 Of course you can use any externally created CA private key - certificate pair.
 But